 For most small business owners, we recommend Weebly as an easy-to-use website builder, but it doesn’t include a free email, and costs slightly more than Bluehost, at $12/month for a Pro package.
 If you want to get set up right away with a website and free email, you can’t go wrong with BlueHost.

 Step 1: Sign Up with BlueHost and Choose a Domain

 The first step is to head over to BlueHost.
 Click “get started now” and select your edition.
 The basic plan should be sufficient if you don’t need more than 5 email accounts.

 Next, you’ll choose a domain for your website.
 Generally, businesses will want to go with a .com, so it’s worth brainstorming if your top choice isn’t available.
-For advice on picking a name, check out our article Choosing A Domain Name – 25 Tips From The Pros.
+Check below to see if your domain is available, or run it through the ‘new domain’ panel on BlueHost.

 Next you’ll enter your account information and finalize the order.
 Pay attention to the add-ons under “Package Information.”
 You might want to consider Domain Privacy Protection to avoid spam in your mailbox.
 By law, your contact information becomes public after registering a domain.
 By selecting “Domain Privacy Protection,” however, Bluehost will add their own information to the registry rather than your own.